ahmadabdul3/ns8-user-management/README.md

 ```/users/:userId/events```

-As far as the UI goes, I kept it very simplistic because this was not the focus of the project.
+As far as the UI goes, I kept it very simplistic because this was not the focus of the project, there are definitely some improvements I would make if it were a production app, like having the 'all' filtered pre-checked, and making the modals appear more like a modal.
+Also, some front-end validations to highlight mistakes before sending a request to the server, etc...

 Finally, please disregard all the extra stuff that comes with this project.
 Again, it's a clone of something I get started with quickly for new projects so there are some services and helper files scattered here and there.